transloadit/uppy/website/src/docs/form.md

 ### `id: 'Form'`

 A unique identifier for this Form.
-Defaults to `'Form'`.
+It defaults to `'Form'`.

 ### `target: null`

 DOM element or CSS selector for the form element.
-Required for the plugin to work.
+This is required for the plugin to work.

 ### `getMetaFromForm: true`

-Whether to extract metadata from the form.
-When set to true, `Form` plugin will extract all fields from a `<form>` element before upload begins.
+Configures whether or not to extract metadata from the form.
+When set to true, the `Form` plugin will extract all fields from a `<form>` element before upload begins.
 Those fields will then be added to global `uppy.state.meta` and each file’s meta, and appended as (meta)data to the upload in an object with `[file input name attribute]` -> `[file input value]` key/values.

 ### `addResultToForm: true`

-Whether to add upload/encoding results back to the form in an `<input name="uppyResult" type="hidden">` element.
+Configures whether or not to add upload/encoding results back to the form in an `<input name="uppyResult" type="hidden">` element.

 ### `resultName: 'uppyResult'`